pawlakus/acmecli/README.md

 # acmecli.py

 The `acmecli.py` tool is a lightweight client focused on ACMEv2 account management.
-It enables you to create, inspect, update, rekey, and deactivate your account.
+It allows you to create, inspect, update, rekey, and deactivate your ACMEv2 account.
 It also assists in configuring stateless challenges, specifically `http-01` and the experimental `dns-persist-01`.

 You can use this tool to migrate between ACME clients or share a single ACME account across multiple clients or machines.
 The rationale behind ACME account reuse is detailed in the section **Stateless dns-persist-01**.